Orientations without forbidden patterns on three vertices: Graph properties and small forbidden orientations

 As we will see later, the statements in the previous proposition are far from being necessary and sufficient conditions for a graph $G$ to admit a $T_3$-free orientation.
 For the moment, recall the well known result of Mycielski stating that the chromatic number on triangle-free graphs is unbounded \cite{mycielskiCM1995}.
 Thus, there are graphs with arbitrary large chromatic number that admit a $T_3$-free orientation.
 Nonetheless, for perfect graph, the first condition of the previous proposition actually characterizes graphs admitting a $T_3$-free orientation.

-\begin{proposition} A perfect graph $G$ admits a $T_3$-free orientation if and only if it is $3$-colourable. \end{proposition} \begin{proof} Consider a perfect graph $G$.
+\begin{proposition} A perfect graph $G$ admits a $T_3$-free orientation if and only if it is $3$-colourable. \end{proposition}

+\begin{proof} Consider a perfect graph $G$.
 By Proposition~\ref{obs1:T3}, if $G$ is $3$-colourable it admits a $T_3$-free orientation.
 On the other hand, suppose that $G$ admits a $T_3$-free orientation.
 By Proposition~\ref{obs1:T3}, $G$ is $K_4$-free.
 Since $G$ is perfect, $G$ is $3$-colourable. \end{proof}

+\begin{corollary} A graph admits a $\{T_1+ T_2,T_3\}$-free orientation if and only if it is a complete $3$-partite graph. \end{corollary}

+\begin{proof} By part 1 of Lemma~\ref{lem:intersection}, the class $\mathcal{U}_{Forb_e(T_1+ T_2,T_3)}$ is the intersection of $\mathcal{U}_{Forb_e(T_3)}$ and complete multipartite graphs.
+Since complete multipartite graphs are perfect graphs, the claim follows by Proposition~\ref{perfectgraphsT3}. \end{proof}

-Since comparability graphs are perfect graphs, the following proposition stems from Proposition~\ref{perfectgraphsT3}.
+Since comparability graphs are perfect graphs, the following propositions stem from Proposition~\ref{perfectgraphsT3}.

+\begin{proposition} A graph admits a $\{B_3,T_3\}$-free orientation if and only if it is a $3$-colourable comparability graph. \end{proposition}